 Video Visits and E-Visits (telehealth) – Some doctors may offer Video Visits and/or E-Visits, which allow you to get care for common, non-urgent conditions from the convenience of your home using your smartphone, tablet or computer.
 Contact your doctor’s office to see what type of telehealth services they offer, or find a Hill Physicians doctor who offers these services by using the “Offers Virtual Care” filter option in our physician directory.

 Urgent Care Centers – Visit an urgent care center if your doctor’s office is closed or can’t give you a same-day appointment, and you are experiencing a non-life-threatening condition.
 Urgent care centers are staffed by licensed clinicians, have extended hours and can treat many common conditions.
-Read more about the care provided at urgent care centers or find an urgent care center near you.
+Find an Urgent Care Center near you

 Getting care if you think you have COVID-19 symptoms